broadinstitute/gatk/scripts/variantstore/docs/azure/cromwell_on_azure.md

 Next, launch a [Cloud Shell](https://portal.azure.com/#cloudshell/) from the Azure Portal.
 In the Cloud Shell:

 ```
-# Get the Variants subscription ID from Azure Portal.
-SUBSCRIPTION_ID=...

-# Set this subscription id as the default so we don't need to include it as an argument to every command.
+# Set our subscription id as the default so we don't need to include it as an argument to every command.
 az account set --subscription ${SUBSCRIPTION_ID}

-# Fish out Broad username from this JSON blob stored in an environment variable.
+# Fish out our Broad username from this JSON blob stored in an environment variable (in Azure Cloud Shell $USER is set
+# to our first name).
 BROAD_USER=$(echo -n $ACC_STORAGE_PROFILE | jq -r '.fileShareName | split("-") | .[1]')

 # Fish out the resource group name that was named after your Broad username.